Cricket powder

 Can you make your own cricket powder from whole dried crickets ?

-Yes, cricket powder, sometimes also referred to as cricket flour, can be prepared using ground up crickets.
-Other dried edible insects, like for example mealworms can also be used to make a protein rich powder.
-To do this at home, you can use a food process, if you have one.
-Alternatively you can use other mechanical methods like a roller or a pestle.
-Be aware however that it is unlikely that yo will achieve the same level of fineness as commercially milled cricket powder.
-Home made powder may not work very well in smoothies but works better than commercially ground powder in baked goods.
+Yes, you can prepare cricket powder—sometimes called cricket flour—by grinding edible crickets.
+You can also make a protein-rich powder from other dried edible insects, such as mealworms.
+At home, you can use a food processor if you have one, or try other mechanical methods like a roller or pestle.
+However, you will probably not achieve the same level of fineness as commercially milled cricket powder.
+Homemade powder may not blend well in smoothies but works better than commercially ground powder in baked goods.
+You can buy edible crickets suitable for making your own cricket flour directly from our website.

 Scroll to Top